chesshacker/geo-lookup-ips/README.md

 # Geo Lookup IPs

-I needed to lookup geolocation info for a list of IPs, and came upon [IP Location Lite](https://lite.ip2location.com/file-download).
-You will need to download the latest `IP2LOCATION-LITE-DB11.BIN` file.
+I needed to lookup geolocation info for a list of IPs, and came upon [IP Location Lite](https://lite.ip2location.com/database-download).
+You will need to download the latest `IP2LOCATION-LITE-DB11.BIN` file (DB11.LITE, IPv4 Database, BIN format).

 I haven't made any pretty command-line flags or anything either.
 It reads stdin and writes csv to stdout.
 Running this: